 Here’s how you can do that using the GloriaFood online ordering system:

-- Print a flyer letting customers know they can place an order online at the table.
+- Print the flyer and add it to every table to let customers know they can place an order online at the table

 10. Train your staff to run like a well-oiled machine